Self-Employed Allowable Expenses

 As a Sole trader or freelancer, you must pay tax on everything over the personal allowance.
 By reducing the profits, the tax bill will be lower.
 It is essential only to claim what is allowable.

-Below is an example of how it works using the personal allowance for 2022-2023, which is £12,570.
+Below is an example of how it works using the personal allowance for 2023-2024 or 2024-2025, which is £12,570.

-Sales throughout the tax year are £30,000, and as the tax allowance is £12,570, the taxable profit is £17,430.
+Sales throughout the tax year are £30,000, and you can claim business expenses of £8,500, with a tax allowance of £12,570.

-Self-Employed Allowable Expenses List
+Self-Employed Allowable Expenses List UK

 - Accommodation